James Harden's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of James Harden.

-James Harden is an American professional basketball player currently playing for the Los Angeles Clippers.
-Renowned for his scoring ability and playmaking skills, he is considered one of the NBA's greatest scorers and shooting guards.
-Harden's achievements include being named to the NBA 75th Anniversary Team.
-He has also represented the United States national team, winning gold medals at the 2012 Summer Olympics and the 2014 FIBA World Cup.
+James Harden is a professional basketball player for the Los Angeles Clippers.
+Considered one of the greatest shooting guards in NBA history, he was named to the NBA 75th Anniversary Team in 2021.
+Harden has won gold medals with the United States national team at the 2012 Summer Olympics and the 2014 FIBA World Cup.
+He is widely known by his nickname, "The Beard," which is derived from his notable facial hair.

-In 1959, Wilt Chamberlain scored 79 points in his first two career games with the Philadelphia Warriors and was surpassed by James Harden, who scored 82 points.
+In 1959, Wilt Chamberlain scored 79 points in his first two career games with the Philadelphia Warriors.

 1977: Artis Gilmore's Turnover Record

-In February 1991, Sleepy Floyd made 22 of 27 free throws against the Memphis Grizzlies.
+In February 1991, Sleepy Floyd made 22-27 free throws for the Houston Rockets.

-1992: Hakeem Olajuwon's Player of the Week Honors
+1992: Hakeem Olajuwon Player of the Week Honors

 In the 1992-93 season, Hakeem Olajuwon captured Player of the Week honors three times.